 Similar to reverse mergers, foreign private issuers have also accessed the U.S. capital markets by merging with a publicly-traded Special Purpose Acquisition Company ("SPAC"), through what is commonly called a "De-SPAC" transaction.
 A SPAC is a sponsor-backed shell company that raises capital from investors in an offering registered with the SEC for the sole purpose of seeking to merge with a privately-held operating company.
 SPACs have a limited amount of time to make an acquisition, otherwise they must return the cash to investors.
 The De-SPAC process has aspects similar to both a public company merger and an IPO, with the SPAC typically required to obtain shareholder approval (via proxy statement) and any shares being issued to target company or existing SPAC shareholders requiring SEC-registration (via registration statement and prospectus).
 The proxy statement (or combined proxy statement and prospectus) entails disclosure requirements substantially equivalent to the disclosure required in an IPO and will go through multiple rounds of review and comments with the SEC.
 While previously De-SPAC transactions were commonly viewed as a faster alternative to a traditional IPO, De-SPAC transactions can often take a similar amount of time to consummate as an IPO, and possibly longer due to additional complexity.
+Concurrent private financing has been more difficult to obtain in recent years and, when coupled with a high redemption rate by existing SPAC investors, creates significant challenges to completing the business combination.

 De-SPAC transactions experienced a significant increase in volume beginning in 2020 until the middle of 2022, resulting in increased scrutiny by investors and other market participants, as well as the SEC and other regulators, and ultimately a significant drop in volume from the prior levels.
-De-SPAC transactions are also the subject of new proposed SEC rules and amendments intended to enhance disclosures and investor protections in such transactions.
-Despite the recent rule proposals and changes in investor sentiment, there are still hundreds of existing SPACs that are looking for acquisition targets, which may provide opportunities to some non-U.S. private issuers to access the U.S. public market through this vehicle.
+SEC rules adopted in 2024 imposed additional disclosure requirements on participants in De-SPAC transactions, including with respect to the use of financial projections and other matters.
+Despite the recent rule changes and a decline in investor confidence in De-SPACs, there are still hundreds of existing SPACs that are looking for acquisition targets, which may provide opportunities for some non-U.S. private issuers to access the U.S. public market through this vehicle.